ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/service-registration.md

 ## Implementing targets

-You can also implement @Rezolver.ITarget yourself if you're feeling adventurous - but you must provide a way for the container to compile your target into an @Rezolver.ICompiledTarget that can be used at resolve-time.
+You can also implement @Rezolver.ITarget yourself if you're feeling adventurous - but you must provide a way for the container to compile your target into a factory that can be used at resolve-time.
 Documentation on how to do this will be added to this guide in the future, but if you're curious now, then the types in the
 @Rezolver.Compilation.Expressions namespace will provide a few ideas.

 ## Short-circuited targets

-Rezolver containers also support short-circuited, 'direct' targets which bypass the compilation process when attempting to fulfil a @Rezolver.IContainer.Resolve* operation, specifically:
+Rezolver containers also support short-circuited, 'direct' targets which bypass the compilation process when attempting to fulfil a @Rezolver.Container.Resolve* operation, specifically:

-- If the target also supports the @Rezolver.ICompiledTarget interface, then its @Rezolver.ICompiledTarget.GetObject* method will be used to get the object.
-- If the target can be cast to the type originally requested through the @Rezolver.IContainer.Resolve* method, then the target will be returned as the object.
+- If the target can be cast to the type originally requested through the @Rezolver.Container.Resolve* method, then the target will be returned as the object.
+- If the target implements the @Rezolver.IInstanceProvider or <xref:Rezolver.IInstanceProvider`1> interfaces, then compilation will be skipped and, instead, Rezolver will bind either to its [object GetInstance(ResolveContext context)](xref:IInstanceProvider.GetInstance*) or [TService GetInstance(ResolveContext context)](xref:IInstanceProvider`1.GetInstance*) method to obtain instances at runtime.
+- If the target implements the @Rezolver.IFactoryProvider or <xref:Rezolver.IFactoryProvider`1> interfaces, then the target will not be compiled when a factory is needed, instead, either its [IFactoryProvider.Factory](xref:Rezolver.IFactoryProvider.Factory) or [IFactoryProvider&lt;TService&gt;.Factory](xref:Rezolver.IFactoryProvider`1.Factory) will be used.
+This provides an easy way for you to extend resolver's available targets without having to implement an expression tree builder.

 The framework exploits both of these techniques to use the container as the source of its own services, configuration and options.

 # Next steps

-- Use [some of the links](#target-types) above to start exploring different ways to create objects in Rezolver.
 - If you haven't already, explore Rezolver's concept of [object lifetimes](lifetimes/index.md) to learn about transient, singleton and scoped objects.